Art Terminology | Glossary

 Acrylic

-Thicker and stronger than tempera or watercolor paint, Acrylic is a water-based “plastic” paint.
-Almost like oils but quicker to dry and you can paint on any unprimed surface and it will not crack over time.
+Thicker and stronger than tempera or watercolour paint, acrylic is a water-based “plastic” paint.
+Almost like oils but quicker to dry, and it can be painted on any unprimed surface without cracking over time.

 Aesthetics

-The study or the theory of the beautiful in art.
+The study or theory of the beautiful in art.

 Albumen Print